Brazil: Atlantic Forest

 Day 1: Arrival in São Paulo (GRU Airport)

-We will meet as a group for dinner where we will discuss the birding adventure ahead.
+We will meet as a group for dinner where we will discuss our birding adventure ahead

 Days 2 - 4: Itatiaia National Park

-After breakfast we will drive to Itatiaia National Park.
-The drive will take approximately 3 hours.
-We will spend the afternoon and next 2 days birding in this area.
-Itatiaia is one of the most famous destinations for birding in southeast Brazil.
-Itatiaia National Park, comprising 28,000 hectares ranging from 600 to 2800 meters of altitude, was the first NP of the country, created in 1937.
-This altitudinal gradient provides a variety of environments, from humid Atlantic Forest in lower elevations to Mountaintop Grasslands in higher elevations, ensuring a rich avifauna.
-We will be exploring different altitudinal gradients ensuring great endemics of the Atlantic Forest and many bamboo specialists.
+After breakfast we will drive for approximately three hours to Itatiaia National Park.
+We will spend the afternoon and next two days in this area.
+Itatiaia is one of the most famous destinations for birding in southeast Brazil and was the first national park in the country, created in 1937.
+Comprising 28,000 hectares and ranging from 600 to 2800 meters of altitude, this park provides a variety of habitats, from humid Atlantic Forest in lower elevations to mountaintop grasslands up high.
+This ensures a rich avifauna and a change in scenery from day-to-day.

 Days 5 - 6: Ubatuba